Special Weather Statement issued for Franklin by NWS - NewsBreak

 Special Weather Statement issued for Franklin by NWS

-Effective: 2021-08-12 11:00:00 CDT Expires: 2021-08-11 15:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Franklin A strong thunderstorm will impact portions of north central Jackson and southeastern Franklin Counties through 345 PM CDT At 304 PM CDT, Doppler radar was tracking a strong thunderstorm 8 miles northwest of Stevenson, moving south at 5 mph.
-HAZARD...Winds around 40 mph.
+Effective: 2021-08-11 12:00:00 EDT Expires: 2021-08-11 16:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+A Severe Thunderstorm Watch remains in effect until 900 PM EDT for south central Pennsylvania.
+Target Area: Franklin A strong thunderstorm will impact portions of southern Franklin County through 445 PM EDT At 408 PM EDT, Doppler radar was tracking a strong thunderstorm over Fort Loudon, moving east at 25 mph.
+HAZARD...Wind gusts of 50 to 55 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Stevenson, Anderson and Bass.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Chambersburg, St. Thomas, Mercersburg, Marion, Fort Loudon and Williamson.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...55 MPHalerts.weather.gov

 Comments / 0